PeterHdd/coding-interview-preparations/cheatsheet.md

 i = 2 / total = 2 / (total - goal) => 2-2 = 0 => 1 (so 0 would be equal to the base case which is 1)

-that's why we initialize prefix = {0: 1} which means, before we started, we’ve already seen a sum of 0 exactly once.So this way we won't miss the subarray that starts at index 0.
+that's why we initialize prefix = {0: 1} which means, before we started, we’ve already seen a sum of 0 exactly once.
+So this way we won't miss the subarray that starts at index 0.
 ```

 ---